paradigma-cl/unbreakableID/README.md

 mail2         IN  A     192.0.2.4             ; IPv4 address for mail2.example.com
 mail3         IN  A     192.0.2.5             ; IPv4 address for mail3.example.com
 ```
 The Internet Corporation for Assigned Names and Numbers (ICANN) [14] requires the registry operators to provide bulk access to the zone files of the Generic Top Level Domain (gTLD) at least on a daily basis.
 For gTLDs, a zone file contains information about domain names that are active in that gTLD.
-In general, Internet users may be able to access and download zone file data at no cost for certain purposes.
+In general, Internet users may be able to access and download zone file data at no cost for certain purposes.[15]
-[15]

-#### 1.3.2 Performance Issues to be Considered in DNS
+#### 1.3.2 Performance Issues Considered in DNS
 The response time of a DNS (Domain Name System) query is quite relevant for several reasons:

 User Experience: A faster DNS response time means quicker resolution of domain names to IP addresses, leading to faster website loading times.
 This can significantly enhance user experience, particularly for users on slow connections or accessing content-rich websites.